 The following bar chart and line graph depict the number of Illinois municipalities with at least one PSEBA recipient while also denoting the average paid out in insurance premiums.
-As of Reporting Year 2015, 128 municipalities paid over \$60,600 in premiums, on average.
+As of Reporting Year 2017, 118 municipalities paid over \$68,900 in premiums, on average.
 Average premiums have increased at a relatively steady pace since 1997.
-The number of municipalities with at least 1 PSEBA recipient increased steadily from 1997 to 2012, at which point the numbers began to level off through Reporting Year 2015.
+The number of municipalities with at least 1 PSEBA recipient increased steadily from 1997 to 2012, at which point the numbers began to level off through Reporting Year 2016.
+The number declined to 118 in 2017, reflecting the aforementioned absence of updated data from approximately 30 municipalities.